 After the one-time IV infusion, you will receive STELARA® as an injection under the skin (subcutaneous injection) every 8 weeks.
 There are 6 injections during the first year of treatment.
 Your doctor can administer at his or her office, or your doctor will decide if you or a caregiver may give your injections of STELARA® at home.

 STELARA® is intended for use under the guidance and supervision of your doctor.
 If your doctor decides that you or a caregiver may give your injections of STELARA® at home, you should receive training on the right way to prepare and inject STELARA®.

 The STELARA® dosing difference

 First 52 weeks of therapy after starter doses

 After 1 starter IV infusion, which should take at least one hour.

 After 2 injections of 80 mg on day 1, then 1 injection of 80 mg on day 15.
 Dosing with citrate-free HUMIRA®.

 STELARA® is a prescription medicine used to treat adults 18 years and older with moderately to severely active ulcerative colitis.

-HUMIRA® is a medicine called a tumor necrosis factor (TNF) blocker.
-HUMIRA® is used in adults to help get moderate to severe ulcerative colitis under control (induce remission) and keep it under control (sustain remission) when certain other medicines have not worked well enough.
-It is not known if HUMIRA® is effective in people who stopped responding to or could not tolerate TNF-blocker medicines.
+HUMIRA® is a prescription medicine used to treat moderate to severe ulcerative colitis (UC) in adults.
+It is not known if HUMIRA® is effective in people who stopped responding to or could not tolerate anti-TNF medicines.

 While these factors are important, there are additional considerations for selecting treatment.
 Please talk to your doctor about treatment options and what might be right for you.